Contractor License Defense Attorney in Lakeland

 Hire a Knowledgable Construction License Defense Attorney in Lakeland

-The Lakeland construction license defense lawyers from Trent Cotney, P.A. have represent contractors throughout the State of Florida when facing allegations against their license at local and state levels.
+The Lakeland construction license defense lawyers from Cotney Construction Law have represent contractors throughout the State of Florida when facing allegations against their license at local and state levels.
 From roofing to pool contractors, our team is experienced in defending license allegations and successfully restoring contractor’s business operations by reducing penalties including license suspension and revocation.

 Are you in need of a contractor license defense lawyer in Lakeland?
 Please call us today at 813.579.3278 or submit our contact request form for more information.